 Human contact is a compulsory value and the NOF contains two attributes for assessing E. coli in streams, rivers and lakes, along with one attribute for assessing cyanobacteria in lakes and lake fed rivers.
-Other factors that may affect the suitability of a river or lake for human contact include water clarity, deposited sediment, plant growth (from macrophytes to periphyton to phytoplankton), other pathogens and toxicants, and litter.
+Other factors that may affect the suitability of a river or lake for human contact include water clarity, deposited sediment, plant growth (from macrophytes to periphyton and phytoplankton), other pathogens and toxicants, and litter.
 A number of these issues are related to other attributes included in the NOF, and are the subject of separate technical memoranda.

 The difference between the two E. coli attributes relates to the locations and timing of the monitoring.
-The first E. coli attribute (Appendix 2A, Table 9 in the NOF), aims to provide a regional assessment of E. coli throughout all rivers and lakes (irrespective of primary contact use, or time of the year).
-The second E. coli attribute (Appendix 2B, Table 22 in the NOF), applies only at sites where primary contact (i.e. swimming) is known to occur, and only during the summer bathing season (normally 1 November to 31 March).
+The first E. coli attribute (NPS-FM, Appendix 2A), aims to provide a regional assessment of E. coli throughout all rivers and lakes (irrespective of primary contact use, or time of the year).
+The second E. coli attribute (NPS-FM, Appendix 2B), applies only at sites where primary contact (i.e. swimming) is known to occur, and only during the summer bathing season (normally 1 November to 31 March).

 This regional measure of E. coli is based on the year round collection of water samples on a monthly basis irrespective of weather or flow conditions.
-Within this attribute table there are four distinct statistical assessment criteria, each with an associated set of attribute bands (or grades) and descriptions (A through E).
+Within this attribute table there are four distinct statistical assessment criteria, each with an associated set of attribute bands (or grades) and descriptions (Table 1).
 These bands indicate the level to which the E. coli attribute is being achieved, ranging from band A (indicative of low E. coli numbers, representing a low human health risk) to band E (indicative of high E. coli numbers, representing a high human health risk).
 All four criteria must be assessed, with the overall attribute assessment being based on the lowest scoring criteria.